-- a) Members must uphold and safeguard their patient's confidentiality at all times. - b) Give the patient your full, undivided attention during their treatment period. - c) Concentrate on the present patient forget the previous one. - d) Do not carry-over problems from previous sessions. - e) Ensure that patient records are correct and up-to-date with all relevant personal details, current medication, and treatment provided by the end of each treatment session.
+- a) Members must uphold and safeguard their patient's confidentiality at all times. - b) Give the patient your full, undivided attention during their treatment period. - c) Concentrate on the present patient forget the previous one. - d) Do not carry-over problems from previous sessions. - e) Ensure that patient records are correct and up to date with all relevant personal details, current medication, and treatment provided by the end of each treatment session.
 Treatment records must be kept for at least 8 years after the last treatment episode, or in the case of treatment to minors, until they are 25 years of age.
-Note that to keep records on electronic storage devices (computers, smartphones, iPads, etc.) requires an annual licence from the Information Commissioner's Office www.ico.org.uk. - f) On referral of your patient to their GP or other professional practitioner, ensure that a copy of all correspondence is attached to the patient record for reference. - g) Wear a white coat or uniform this is an assertion of your professionality and serves to delineate the relationship between you and your patient. - h) Wear your badge of qualification this projects your professional status. - i) Be seen by your patient to wash your hands before commencement of treatment, and do so again immediately upon cessation of treatment.
+Note that to keep records on electronic storage devices (computers, smartphones, iPads, etc.) requires an annual licence from the Information Commissioner's Office www.ico.org.uk. - f) On referral of your patient to their GP or other professional practitioner, ensure that a copy of all correspondence is attached to the patient record for reference.

+- g) Wear a white coat or uniform this is an assertion of your professionality and serves to delineate the relationship between you and your patient. - h) Wear your badge of qualification this projects your professional status. - i) Be seen by your patient to wash your hands before commencement of treatment and do so again immediately upon cessation of treatment.
 Use an alcohol hand sanitiser where washing facilities are not available. - j) You must lay the treatment options before the patient.
 Communicate fully with the patient and respect their preferences.
 You cannot impose treatment without the patient's permission.
-Having informed them of the proposed treatment, associated cost and expected outcome, you should obtain a signature to record that the patient has understood the proposed treatment plan and given their 'informed consent' for treatment to go ahead. - k) Communicate freely and clearly, but never indulge in gossip. - l) Help if you can, but do not allow emotional involvement with a patient or their problems.
-You are advised always to practice with a slight detachment from your patient.
+Having informed them of the proposed treatment, associated cost and expected outcome, you should obtain a signature to record that the patient has understood the proposed treatment plan and given their 'informed consent' for the treatment to go ahead. - k) Communicate freely and clearly, but never indulge in gossip. - l) Help if you can, but do not allow emotional involvement with a patient or their problems.
+You are advised always to practice with a slight detachment from your patient. - m) Put your personal interests and difficulties aside so that they do not cloud or influence your professional judgement.